 Most of your job will be defined by projects.
 How well you run those projects will define your career.
+So spend 10 minutes with me, and you’ll have a boost that will last for decades.

 I’m obsessed with how good ideas are executed.
 You know, how that “ah ha moment” matures into an actual thing.
 Nothing is more interesting to me than listening to someone’s new idea, and then hearing him explain how he’s going to bring that idea to life.
 Pour me another cup of coffee my friend, I am listening!